Lets face it; it is the dream of every parent to have their child express themselves and develop their language just like any other child out there.

 Once you note such signs, be sure that your child is on the way to copying even your language.

 5. No unusual sounds or vocalizations

-I have noted that in most nonverbal autistic adults, they have these unusual sounds and vocalizations.
+I have noted that most nonverbal autistic adults have these unusual sounds and vocalizations.
 For a nonverbal kid, if these strange vocalizations are not present, then be sure that your child is just preverbal and will be able to express themselves with time.

 All you need to do is double down on play, sensory, aba and speech therapy.